 Dr Sam KirkhamLecturer

-Other ongoing research includes a study of intonational variation in Liverpool and Manchester English (with Claire Nance, Eve Groarke & Beth Littlewood, Lancaster), as well as a study of articulatory adaptation in response to different kinds of auditory feedback (with Max Topps, Lancaster & Agnes Henson, Leeds Beckett).
+I also work on various topics in sociophonetics and speech production.
+Ongoing research in this area includes a study of intonational variation in Liverpool and Manchester English (with Claire Nance, Eve Groarke & Beth Littlewood, Lancaster), acoustic and articulatory research on obstruents in English dialects, as well as a study of articulatory adaptation in response to different kinds of auditory feedback (with Max Topps, Lancaster & Agnes Henson, Leeds Beckett).

 I teach on the following courses: